ONE Denver's Analysis Of DLCP's Entertainment Licensing Policy Proposal

 The discretionary nature of DLCP case managers allows for their personal opinions to influence approval, rather than adhering to a clearly defined checklist.

-8. The definition of entertainment is extremely broad and ill-defined.
+8. The definition of entertainment live entertainment is extremely broad and ill-defined.

 Draft text: